Sayari | Northern Serengeti

 Room Facilities

-Services
+Available Services

-Airport Shuttle (Available), Credit Card, Room Service
+24-hour Security, Airport Shuttle (Available), Credit Card Facilities, Laundry Service (Complimentary), Meal on Request, Room Service

-Guests depart from Loldia after an early breakfast and enjoy a drive through the Rift Valley on their way to Lake Nakuru, which is approximately 2 hours from Loldia House.
+Guests depart from Loldia after an early breakfast and enjoy a drive through the Great Rift Valley to Lake Nakuru National Park, approximately 2 hours from Loldia House.
 Lake Nakuru is one of Kenya’s smaller National Parks, yet it is one of the most beautiful.
-The park is abundant with a wide variety of wildlife, large numbers of rhino and millions of both Great and Lesser Flamingoes.
-Enjoy game viewing around the park in our specially designed 4wheel-drive Landrovers before choosing a shady spot for a sumptuous picnic lunch.
-Return to Loldia House for afternoon tea and delicious cakes, on the lawn overlooking Lake Naivasha.
+The park is abundant with a wide variety of wildlife, including white and black rhinos, endangered Rothschild giraffes, hippos, zebras, buffalos, and various bird species.
+Depending on the season, guests may have sightings of both the lesser and greater flamingos that famously lined the shore.
+Enjoy game viewing around the park in our specially designed 4-wheel-drive Landcruisers before choosing a shady spot for a picnic lunch.

-Nakuru Park fees are $60 per adult and $30 per child, subject to change.
+Return to Loldia House in time for afternoon tea and cake on the lawn overlooking Lake Naivasha.
+NNP fees are $60 per adult and $30 per child, subject to change.

 Eburru Forest crowns the geologically active Mt Eburru, a volcanic massif in the Great Rift Valley.
 Mt Eburru is key in influencing local weather patterns, creating a catchment for rains that feed Lake Naivasha and Lake Elmenteita.

-Entry to the Lake Elmenteita area costs $22 per adult and $11 per child (subject to change) which is paid directly to the Community Project.
+Entry to the Lake Elmenteita area costs $22 per adult and $11 per child (subject to change), which is paid directly to the Community Project.

 Also of interest nearby is the Kariandusi Prehistoric Site: An African Early Stone Age site that dates back approximately 1 million years.
 It was discovered by renowned palaeontologist Louis Leakey in 1928 and is famous for the abundance of Acheulean hand axes thought to have been made by Homo erectus in a possible ‘hand-axe factory’ like setting.